hermit-os/kernel/README.md

 `[...]/HermitCore/cmake/HermitCore-Application.cmake` in your application's `CMakeLists.txt`.
 It doesn't have to reside inside the HermitCore repository.
 Other than that, it should behave like normal CMake.

-## Profiling

-We provide profiling support via the XRay profiler.
-See `usr/xray/README.md` for more information on how to use it.

 ## Debugging